DMOJ/docs/docs/site/installation.md

 You should Ctrl-C to exit.

 ## Setting up uWSGI
-`runserver` is insecure and not meant for production workloads, and should not be used beyong testing.
+`runserver` is insecure and not meant for production workloads, and should not be used beyond testing.
 In the rest of this guide, we will be installing `uwsgi` and `nginx` to serve the site, using `supervisord` to keep `site` and `bridged` running.
 It's likely other configurations may work, but they are unsupported.